International Women's Day

 “Celebrating Diverse Cultures to increase understanding and create community cohesion.”

-This project aims to celebrate, foster and promote community events and community cohesion.
-Our application for funding included organising Family & Community Events, including multi-cultural and other festivals throughout the year.
-At these events the various cultures will provide traditional food, music, showcase their cultures/traditions/music.
+This annual project aims to celebrate, foster and promote community events and community cohesion.
+Our application for funding included organising Family & Community Events, including multi-cultural festivals throughout the year with a showcase of cultural talent, food and music.

-We ended the project with the annual Spring Ball 2018 on 28th April 2018.
-This was a fantastic night bringing together over 125 people from the different communities, celebrating music and a wealth of culture and all the rich celebrations that each community has to offer.
-The night consisted of Irish Dancers, Filipino Dancers, Punjabi Giddah Group, and all the groups invited the guests to join in with the dancing.
-This was an event that we hope to arrange annually and ensure that communities can continue to celebrate and showcase their culture in a true community spirit
+The annual Spring Ball 2018 was was a fantastic night which brought together over 125 people from different communities to celebrate music and all the rich celebrations that each community has to offer.
+The night consisted of Irish Dancers, Filipino Dancers, Punjabi Giddah and all guests were invited to join in with the dancing.
+This is an event that we hope to arrange annually to ensure our communities continue to celebrate and showcase their culture in a true community spirit

 Food For Thought